 - If you think someone else’s child is being badly treated or abused, contact Oranga Tamariki–Ministry for Children or Police.
-In an emergency dial 111.
+In an emergency call 111.

 - Your local play centre, kindergarten, school, library or Citizens Advice Bureau can provide you with books and information about personal safety programmes for children.